Safe Language Generation in the Limit: Related Work

 \section{Related Work}

 \xhdr{Language \emph{Identification} in the Limit} Gold's foundational paper \citep{GOLD1967447} introduced language identification in the limit: there is a countable domain $\univ$ and a countable collection of candidate languages $\coll=\{L_1,L_2,\ldots\}$, one of which is the unknown target language $K$.
 From an enumeration of positive examples of the true language $K$, the learner $A$ must output in every round an exact description of $K$ (often an index in $\coll$).
 Crucially, the learner does not get feedback on the correctness of their output.
 Gold showed that identification from positive data alone is impossible in general. \citet{ANGLUIN1980117} gave a characterization of when identification from positive data \emph{is} possible, via finite ``telltale'' sets that allow the learner to rule out competing hypotheses, and \citet{angluin1988identifying} studied identification when examples are drawn stochastically.
-Together, these results highlight a fundamental obstacle: for any finite prefix of the enumeration, there may exist multiple distinct languages that remain consistent in the limit.
+Together, these results expose a core obstacle: any finite prefix may be consistent with multiple distinct languages in the limit.

 \xhdr{Language \emph{Generation} in the Limit} \citet{DBLP:conf/nips/KleinbergM24} introduced language generation in the limit, replacing identification by a weaker goal: after some finite time, the learner must generate previously \emph{unseen} elements of $K$.
 Their main (constructive) theorem shows that for every countable collection $\coll$ over a countable domain, there exists an algorithm that generates in the limit from every $K\in\coll$.
-In particular, this establishes a \emph{separation} between identification and generation: generation can be universally achievable even when identification is not.
+In particular, this establishes a \emph{separation} between identification and generation, i.e., generation can be universally achievable even when identification is not.
 Details of the \texttt{KM} algorithm are available in Appendix~\ref{app:km}.